gulaki/code-timer/README.md

 using time.clock()
 Useful for benchmarking and code improvement.

+Run demo_timer.py to see usage and performance characteristics for various implementations of calculating factorial of a number.

 >>> t = Timer()  # starts the timer object
 ...
 >>> t.stop()  # stops the timer object